Fast Intra-kernel Isolation and Security with IskiOS: Related Work

-Other x86 hardware primitives can be used for intra-address space isolation.
-Several works~\cite{LVDs:VEE20, SkyBridge:EuroSys19, Hodor:ATC19, SeCage:CCS15, MemSentry:EuroSys17} use Intel's \emph{VMFUNC}~\cite{IntelArchManual20} to switch between preset \emph{Extended Page Tables (EPTs)} that correspond to different memory mappings, i.e., protection domains.
-Among them, SkyBridge~\cite{SkyBridge:EuroSys19} uses \texttt{VMFUNC} to improve the latency of IPCs in a microkernel setting, and LVDs~\cite{LVDs:VEE20} use \texttt{VMFUNC} to isolate device drivers from the core Linux kernel. \texttt{VMFUNC} requires that these systems execute under a hypervisor which leads to non-trivial overheads on normal execution due to virtualization (e.g., EPT address translation cost) and expensive exits to the hypervisor.
+Other x86 hardware primitives can be used for intra-address-space isolation.
+Several works~\cite{LVDs:VEE20,SkyBridge:EuroSys19,Hodor:ATC19,SeCage:CCS15, MemSentry:EuroSys17,xMP:SP20} use Intel's \texttt{\slshape VMFUNC}~\cite{IntelArchManual21} to switch between preset \emph{Extended Page Tables (EPTs)} that correspond to different protection domains.
+Among them, \mbox{SkyBridge}~\cite{SkyBridge:EuroSys19} uses \texttt{VMFUNC} to improve the latency of IPCs in a microkernel setting, LVDs~\cite{LVDs:VEE20} use \texttt{VMFUNC} to isolate device drivers from the core Linux kernel, and xMP~\cite{xMP:SP20} uses the same mechanism to protect sensitive user and kernel data from data-only attacks. \texttt{VMFUNC} requires that these systems execute under a hypervisor, which incurs non-trivial virtualization overheads on normal execution.
 Conversely, {\System} uses no hypervisor, keeping its overheads during normal execution low.
-Additionally, as \texttt{VMFUNC} is $3-5\times$ slower than \texttt{wrpkru}~\cite{Hodor:ATC19, ERIM:UsenixSec19, SEIMI:Oakland20}, its use for security defenses that require frequent domain switching (e.g., shadow stacks) is prohibitive~\cite{ERIM:UsenixSec19, SEIMI:Oakland20}.
+Additionally, as \texttt{VMFUNC} is 3--5$\times$ slower than \texttt{wrpkru}~\cite{Hodor:ATC19, ERIM:UsenixSec19, SEIMI:Oakland20}, its use for defenses requiring frequent domain switching (e.g., shadow stacks) is prohibitive~\cite{ERIM:UsenixSec19, SEIMI:Oakland20}.